 This half-course offered in the first half of the spring term focuses on the statistical analysis of time-to-event or survival data.
 We introduce the hazard and survival functions; censoring mechanisms, parametric and non-parametric estimation, and comparison of survival curves.
 We cover continuous and discrete-time regression models with emphasis on Cox's proportional hazards model and partial likelihood estimation.
 We discuss competing risk models, unobserved heterogeneity, and multivariate survival models including event history analysis.
-The course emphasizes basic concepts and techniques as well as applications in social science research using the statistical package Stata.
+The course emphasizes basic concepts and techniques as well as applications in social science research using R or Stata.
 Prerequisite: WWS509 or equivalent.

+The course is organized around five topics.
+The materials for each topic usually include a handout in PDF format and one or more computing logs in HTML format showing how to do the relevant calculations in R and Stata.
 For a more detailed description of the course, including a list of topics to be covered each week, see the syllabus.

 Weeks 2 and 3 are devoted to Non-parametric Estimation in Survival Models.
-Materials include a Stata log applying Kaplan-Meier and Mantel-Haenzsel, and a log fitting Cox's proportional hazards model to a two-group comparison.
+Materials include a computing log applying Kaplan-Meier and Mantel-Haenzsel, and a log fitting Cox's proportional hazards model to a two-group comparison.
 See also this application of Cox Regression to the recidivism data.
-We compare discrete and continuous time models fit to the same data.
+We compare flexible discrete and continuous time models fit to the same data.

 3. Competing Risks